Skip to content

 Conclusion: three purple universes

-• Ube : the most fragrant and delicious → star of desserts and sweet drinks.
+• Ube : the most fragrant and indulgent → star of desserts and sweet drinks.

 • Taro : more subtle and earthy → perfect for soups and bubble tea.

-• Purple Sweet Potato : sweet and accessible → ideal in everyday dishes.
+• Purple sweet potato : sweet and affordable → ideal for everyday meals.

-👉 So, next time you come across a purple dessert, you'll know the difference!
+👉 So, the next time you come across a purple dessert, you'll know the difference!

 Prev post